-I want to withdraw my submission 23

 Can I insert tables, charts and/or graphs in my abstract?
-23

-Can a workshop/symposium be industry-sponsored?
-23
+24 Can a general session, oral paper presentation, or poster be industry-sponsored?
+25 Are abbreviations permitted?

-When is the withdrawal deadline?
-23

-Are abbreviations permitted?
-24

 Is there a submission fee?
-24

-When is the change of presenter deadline?
-24

-Should clinical trial details be listed at the end of the abstract (e.g., trial registry name, registration
+25 What is the deadline for changing presenters?
+25 Should clinical trial details be listed at the end of the abstract (e.g., trial registry name, registration number, URL)?

-number, URL)?
-24

 Is UK or US spelling preferred?
-24

-Is an ethics statement required?
-24

-Does proof that copyright permission has been obtained for previously published content need to be
+25 Is an ethics statement required?
+25 Does proof that copyright permission has been obtained for previously published content need to be provided?
+25 Is a sponsor required?
+25 Does a funding statement need to be included in the abstract?
+25 Are references permitted?
+25 Is copyright retained by the authors or transferred to the congress?

-provided?
-24

-Is a sponsor required?
-24

-Does a funding statement need to be included in the abstract?

-Are references permitted?
-24

-Is copyright retained by the authors or transferred to the congress?
 What is the copyright policy?
-24

-How does an author create a speaker/author profile?
-24

-Will my abstract be published in the Academy's official journal?

-Where can I get further help?
-25
+25 How does an author create a speaker/author profile?
+25 Will my abstract be published in the Academy's official journal?
+25 Where can I get further help?
+26